Curriculum intent, implementation and impact

 'Knowing more, remembering more' to help pupils develop long-term memory

 Through a culture of knowing more and remembering more, teachers provide opportunities for pupils to link learning to prior learning to help pupils remember long term.
-Time is built into lessons to allow pupils to reflect on what they know and have learnt, and to link or integrate this knowledge into different or larger concepts.
+Time is built into lessons to allow pupils to reflect on what they know and have learnt, and to link or integrate this knowledge into different or larger ideas/concepts.

 Through the model below pupils are encouraged to discuss and to link what they have learnt in previous years to what they are learning now and how that will support them with their future learning.